Please feel free to comment on my review.

 Tony Stark’s appearance in ‘Spider-Man: Homecoming’ also makes this less of a ‘Spider-Man’ movie and more of an ‘MCU’ movie with Spider-Man in it.
 Peter is trying to live up to his hero Tony Stark, which isn’t what Spider-Man’s about in my opinion.
 Shouldn’t he be fighting for his Uncle Ben here?

-The film also features Donald Glover as Aaron Davis, who may be the uncle of Miles Morales and the Prowler from the ‘Ultimate Spider-Man’ comics.
+The film also features Donald Glover as Aaron Davis, who may be the uncle of Miles Morales and was the Prowler from the ‘Ultimate Spider-Man’ comics.
 Here, he’s a criminal purchasing weapons from Toomes.
 Donald Glover would go on to be in ‘Solo: A Star Wars Story’ and the 2019 remake of ‘The Lion King’.

 There’s also Tyne Daly as Anne Marie Hoag, the head of the U.S. Department of Damage Control.
 Again, the movie credits seem to place emphasise on someone who did one scene at the start of the film.
 She was there to remove Adrian Toomes’ work team in the aftermath of ‘Avengers Assemble’.